-The MAC Collaboratives are bringing together these partners to address common challenges and pursue innovations in Medicaid program design and operations as well as broader state health coverage efforts.
+The MAC Learning Collaboratives are bringing together these partners to address common challenges and pursue innovations in Medicaid and Children's Health Insurance Program (CHIP) policies and operations as well as broader state health coverage efforts.

-Visit the MAC Collaboratives State Toolbox for products generated or used by the collaboratives, including technical assistance tools, state resources, and relevant background materials.
-The toolbox, which will be updated regularly, is organized around the collaborative topic areas.
+Visit the MAC Learning Collaboratives State Toolbox for products generated or used by the collaboratives, including technical assistance tools, state resources, and relevant background materials.

 Learning Collaborative Focus Areas

-Collaborative workgroups of state and federal officials are addressing topics that are critical for establishing a solid health insurance infrastructure.
-Below are collaborative focus areas and broad goals; visit the links for more information on specific collaborative efforts.
+Collaborative workgroups of state and federal officials are addressing topics that are critical for ensuring a solid health insurance infrastructure.
+Below are collaborative focus areas and broad goals; visit the links for more information on specific efforts.

-- Exchange Innovators in Information Technology: Provide a forum for EI states to explore key issues they face in launching state-based exchanges while creating various tools and artifacts to share with all states seeking to establish exchanges.
+- Exchange Innovators: Provide a forum for states to explore key policy, technology, and operational issues they face in operating state-based marketplaces, while creating tools and artifacts to share with all states seeking to establish marketplaces.

-- Basic Health Program: Provide a forum to facilitate discussion between states and the Center for Medicaid and CHIP Services to inform the development of Basic Health Plan guidance and support program implementation.
+- Basic Health Program: Provide a forum to facilitate discussion among states and the Center for Medicaid and CHIP Services to inform the development of Basic Health Program guidance and support program implementation.

 Learning Collaborative Team

-The MAC Collaboratives activities are coordinated by Mathematica Policy Research, the Center for Health Care Strategies (CHCS), and Manatt Health Solutions, with additional assistance from external experts and in close association with CMS.
-Donna Cohen Ross, Senior Policy Advisor at the Center for Medicaid and CHIP Services, is the CMS Project Lead for this national collaborative effort.
+The MAC Learning Collaboratives activities are coordinated by Mathematica Policy Research, the Center for Health Care Strategies (CHCS), and Manatt Health Solutions, with additional assistance from external experts and in close association with CMS.
+Donna Cohen Ross, Director of Enrollment Initiatives and Stakeholder Engagement at the Center for Medicaid and CHIP Services, is the CMS Project Lead for this national collaborative effort.